katieohern/GatorComApp/README.md

 ## Getting Started
 ### Installation
 1. Clone the git repository
-2. Navigate into the project directory using the terminal with `cd gator-com-app`
+2. Navigate into the project directory using the terminal with `cd GatorComApp`
 3. Run `npm install`

 ### Google Translate API